owen-tay/OpenHowl/README.md

 1. **Go to "OAuth2" Tab → Click "URL Generator"**
 2. **Under "Scopes"**, select: `bot`, `applications.commands`, and `voice`.
 3. **Under "Bot Permissions"**, select: `Connect`, `Speak`, and `Use Slash Commands`.
+4. **Go to "Bot" on the side bay → Privileged Gateway Intents**: Enable all (Presence Intent, Server Members Intent, Message Content Intent).
-4. **Copy the Generated URL & Invite Your Bot**: Open the URL in your browser, select a server, and authorize the bot.
+5. **Copy the Generated URL & Invite Your Bot**: Open the URL in your browser, select a server, and authorize the bot.

 ---